"

 • A.svd$d is analogous to E$values.
 Each of these is an eigenvalue.

 • A.svd$u is analogous to E$vectors.
-It is a set of vectors, each of which is associated with an eigenvalue and relates to the rows of the original matrix.
+It is a set of vectors, each of which is associated with the eigenvalue in the same position, and relates to the rows of the original matrix.

 • A.svd$v is another set of vectors.
-Each vector is associated with an eigenvalue, but relates to the columns of the original matrix.
+Each vector is associated with the eigenvalue in the same position, but relates to the columns of the original matrix.
 This is used in Correspondence Analysis (CA), though many people find it problematic.
 See that chapter for details.

 Concluding Thoughts